 The Court of Appeals has thirteen elected judges.
 The Chief Justice of the Supreme Court appoints the Chief Judge from among the thirteen elected judges on the Court of Appeals.

 When the Court of Appeals has a vacancy or otherwise needs another judge to help (for example, to substitute for a judge who is ill or has a conflict of interest), the Supreme Court may appoint a Supreme Court judge, a circuit judge, or a Tax Court judge to serve as judge pro tempore, or temporary judge, of the Court of Appeals.

 The Court of Appeals has one of the heaviest caseloads of any state intermediate appellate court.
-To manage the heavy caseload, the court divides the judges into three panels or departments of three judges each to hear appeals.
+To manage the heavy caseload, the court divides the judges into four panels or departments of three judges each to hear appeals.
 The Chief Judge is not a member of any one panel and may substitute for a member of any panel who is not available or has a conflict of interest.

 Each month, the Chief Judge assigns a group of cases to each panel.
 For each case, the panel evaluates the trial record and the parties' written briefs and oral arguments that describe and analyze claims that the trial court erred.
 In some cases, the panel will agree to affirm the trial court without writing a formal opinion.
 In other cases, one member of the panel drafts an opinion that explains the result and the panel's reasoning.
 A panel member who disagrees may draft a dissenting opinion.
 The panel reviews the draft opinion(s) in conference with the Chief Judge before deciding whether to adopt or revise the decision and draft opinion.

 Once a panel adopts an opinion, it circulates the draft opinion to all judges on the court for comment.
 In some cases, the full court considers the case in a "full court conference."